Elon Musk offers to buy Twitter - KESQ

 The letter was addressed to Bret Taylor, the chair of the Twitter board, not CEO Parag Agrawal, who assumed that title last fall.
 It concludes: “Twitter has extraordinary potential.
 I will unlock it.”

-Shares of Twitter shot up as much as 13% in premarket trading on the offer Thursday, but soon retreated.
-Stocks were trading up about 6% following the market open, suggesting that investors had doubts the offer will be accepted.
+Shares of Twitter shot up as much as 13% in premarket trading on the offer Thursday, but soon retreated and were trading up about 5% at the market open.
+They were little changed at midday and slipped into negative territory, suggesting that investors had doubts the offer will be accepted.

 But it will be difficult for Twitter to reject Musk’s bid at the price he is offering, said Dan Ives, tech analyst with Wedbush Securities.